UMM-CSci-4453/Lab-3/README.md

 #### Easy Conversion to First Normal Form

-There are standard guidelines for _normalizing_ database designs, i.e., changing them so that they are in first (or second or third) normal form.[^how-to-normalize] To convert a design so that it is in 1NF, for example, you want to _eliminate repeating groups_, i.e., get rid of situations where a single column is being used to hold one or more pieces of data, like "_Foundation_, _Jon Carter_, _Warlord of Mars_" above.
+There are standard techniques for _normalizing_ database designs, i.e., changing them so that they are in first (or second or third) normal form.[^how-to-normalize] To convert a design so that it is in 1NF, for example, you want to _eliminate repeating groups_, i.e., get rid of situations where a single column is being used to hold one or more pieces of data, like "_Foundation_, _Jon Carter_, _Warlord of Mars_" above.
 We acoomplish this by making a separate table for each set of related attributes and give each table a primary key.
 The separate tables allow the non-atomic data in an attribute to be separated into different records, and the primary key ensures that no two records are repeated in their entirety.

 ### Second Normal Form

 Tables in **Second Normal Form (2NF)** are also in first normal form.
 In addition, "no non-prime attribute is dependent on any proper subset of any candidate key of the table" (or, more concisely, there are no partial dependencies in the table).

-Another way to think about it, is that the *entire* candidate key should be necessary to deduce any non-prime attributes.
+Another way to think about it is that the *entire* candidate key should be necessary to deduce any non-prime attributes.

 Again, this is a bit easier to see with an example.
 Here is a table that is NOT in second normal form: